-- Days missed as a documented runaway. - Completion of a competency-based program for at-risk students. - Late enrollment or early withdrawal of a student under Texas Youth Commission. - Teen-parent absences to care for his or her child. - Participation in a substance abuse rehabilitation program. - Homelessness, as defined in federal law. - An extracurricular activity or public performance, subject to approval by the District's Administration. - Required screening, diagnosis, and treatment for Medicaid-eligible students. - Family emergency or unforeseen or unavoidable instance requiring immediate attention. - Approved college visitation. - A documented health care appointment if the student begins classes or returns to school on the same day as the appointment. - A juvenile court proceeding documented by a probation officer. - An absence required by state or local welfare authorities. - Observing religious holy days (including travel for that purpose up to two days) when it is a tenet of their faith. - Appearing at a governmental office to complete paperwork required to obtain U.S. citizenship and taking part in a U.S. naturalization oath ceremony. - Temporary absences for health-care appointments include absences for a student with autism spectrum disorder attending an appointment with a health-care practitioner to receive services for autism. - Serving as an election clerk. - Appearing at governmental office or attending the ceremony for U S. Citizenship or Oath of Office.
+- An excused absence based on personal sickness or death in the family. - Days of suspension. - Participation in court proceedings or child abuse/neglect investigation. - A migrant student's late enrollment or early withdrawal. - Days missed as a documented runaway. - Completion of a competency-based program for at-risk students. - Late enrollment or early withdrawal of a student under Texas Youth Commission. - Teen-parent absences to care for his or her child. - Participation in a substance abuse rehabilitation program. - Homelessness, as defined in federal law. - An extracurricular activity or public performance, subject to approval by the District's Administration. - Required screening, diagnosis, and treatment for Medicaid-eligible students. - Family emergency or unforeseen or unavoidable instance requiring immediate attention. - Approved college visitation. - A documented health care appointment if the student begins classes or returns to school on the same day as the appointment. - A juvenile court proceeding documented by a probation officer. - An absence required by state or local welfare authorities. - Observing religious holy days (including travel for that purpose up to two days) when it is a tenet of their faith. - Appearing at a governmental office to complete paperwork required to obtain U.S. citizenship and taking part in a U.S. naturalization oath ceremony. - Temporary absences for health-care appointments include absences for a student with autism spectrum disorder attending an appointment with a health-care practitioner to receive services for autism. - Serving as an election clerk. - Appearing at governmental office or attending the ceremony for U.S. Citizenship or Oath of Office.